 - 2 medium red onion diced

 - 2 tbsp fresh ginger paste

-- 3 small Serrano chilies seeded and diced
+- 3 small Serrano chilies or other fresh green chile, seeded and diced

-- 2 tbsp chana masala spice blend (optional, but HIGHLY recommended)
+- 2 tbsp chana masala powder (See Note 3)

 - 1 tbsp ground cumin

 - 1 cup dried chickpeas or canned (See Note 1)

 - lime wedges